Trauma Informed Massage

 Navigating trauma responses

 First things first.
 Trauma informed, or trauma sensitive massage Isn’t about fixing trauma.
 That would be a falsehood, misleading and unethical.
-Any therapist who tells you that they can fix or they can heal your trauma, get your coat and head on out through that door.
+Any therapist who tells you that they can fix or heal your trauma, get your coat and head on out through that door.
 I don’t say this lightly.
 Nobody fixes your trauma.
 You, as in you, may heal from your experiences, but you cannot wipe them away like they didn’t (dissociation is the technical term often associated with the mind’s disconnection from overwhelming experience).

 In fact, one of the biggest coping strategies to deal with trauma on a subconscious level is to shut down because this keeps us in the illusion of safety.
 Because, and I speak with experience, feeling nothing is simply less exhausting than feeling everything.
 If you have experienced traumatic stress that manifests itself into post-traumatic stress, or complex post traumatic stress as a result of life experiences, I am sure you will feel it deep in your bones of being acutely aware of *everything*.
-And this is exhausting.
+And this is wearying.

 Even as your nervous system softens, trauma responses can arise.
 Skilled support ensures these moments are safe